rzanca/bombcrypto-multibot/README.en.md

 # BOT - MultiAccount for BombCrypto - v 0.4.0

+CAUTION:
+- Do not use the bot next to open windows named Bombcrypto other than bombcrypto!

 ## Extra functions:
 - Sending notifications via Telegram:
   - Bot Startup Notice